homebound-team/truss/README.markdown

 ## truss

-truss is a mini-framework for generating a single-file, Tachyons-ish TypeScript DSL for writing CSS-in-JS.
+truss is a mini-framework for generating a single-file, Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. the truss DSL can be used in emotion, MUI, etc).

 ### Quick Intro